One print of the library of All Souls College. Original drawing by A. Pugin.

 Collection contains prints of Canadian landscapes done by William Henry Bartlett in 1841 and portraits of prominent 17th and 18th century politicians from Europe and Canada.
 Also included are letters from English prime ministers dating around the 1700s.
 The collection is arranged in one series consisting of print engravings, a file of Bartlett prints, and a scrapbook containing letters.

 Bartlett, W. H. (William Henry)

 Materials created and accumulated by Bernard Suits over the course of his education and teaching career.
 Includes materials created as a student such as class notes and exams, materials created as a professor at the University of Waterloo including course outlines and exams, published and unpublished fiction and non-fiction works, correspondence, meeting minutes, and audio and visual recordings of Suits' lectures.

 Eight handbound volumes.
 Bernt Vik attended a textile school in Sweden, possibly in Gothenburg.
 He and his classmates created handbound books of their notes and handouts because affordable texts from Europe and Scandinavia were not available.
 The volumes consist of mimeograph handouts of text, plus pasted in diagrams and illustrations.
 Some of the illustrations are mimeograph handouts, some are published illustrations or photographs.
 Also included are hand-drawn weaving diagrams as well as textile and wool samples.

-The fonds consists primarily of correspondence, 116 letters, from Beulah Alloway to her parents, Mr. and Mrs. Harley Misener of Brantford, Ont.
-The letters describe her journey to Africa and her daily life and work in Kenya.
+Fonds consists primarily of correspondence, 116 letters, from Beulah Alloway to her parents, Mr. and Mrs. Harley Misener of Brantford, Ont.
+The letters describe her journey to Africa and her daily life and work as a missionary in Kenya.
 Also included are newsletters sent out by the Alloways, correspondence relating to Beulah's death, and 4 photographs.